 Post, retweet, reblog, comment and hashtag…get involved online on Social Media Day, or try out a new platform to connect to others, find new content, and more.

-Social Media Day was launched by the popular website Mashable back in 2010, and often sees fans of the site going to real life meetups.
+Social Media Day was launched by the popular website Mashable back in 2010, and often sees fans of the site going to real-life meetups.

 Social media seems to be everywhere these days.
 Though the days of social media pioneer Myspace are now long gone, we’re constantly hearing about trending topics on Twitter, laughing at social media fails and many people are obsessive about keeping up with their Facebook news feed.
-Even if Facebook and Twitter aren’t for you, there’s still blogging, Vine, Snapchat and even LinkedIn, among many others.
-Even businesses have recognised the value of social media for connecting with customers and selling their product, as well as quickly updating users about problems affecting their service.
+Even if Facebook and Twitter aren’t for you, there’s still blogging, Vine, Snapchat, and even LinkedIn, among many others.
+Even businesses have recognized the value of social media for connecting with customers and selling their product, as well as quickly updating users about problems affecting their service.

 Social media has become a major factor in the world.
 For many of us, it is how we keep up with what our friends are up to, even if they’re on the other side of the planet.
 It has also played a big part in world events.
 Twitter was used to organise protests and report on events during the Arab Spring, for example.
-On a more shallow note, Twitter is a great way to keep up with what your favourite celebrities are up to – as long as they don’t just use it to Instagram pictures of their lunch!
+On a more shallow note, Twitter is a great way to keep up with what your favorite celebrities are up to – as long as they don’t just use it to Instagram pictures of their lunch!